Sickjuicy/caddy-ipv64/README.md

 ## Environment variables

-- IPV64_API_TOKEN (required): Bearer token for the ipv64 API.
+- IPV64_API_TOKEN (required): token for the ipv64 API.

-Set it in your environment before starting Caddy.
-For example (bash/zsh):
+Set the variable before starting Caddy.
+Example (bash/zsh):

 ```bash
 export IPV64_API_TOKEN='YOUR_TOKEN'
 ```

-You can also use a .env file if your process manager or container loads it into the environment.
+With systemd, you can use an EnvironmentFile.

 ## Options